 Students focus on improving reading comprehension skills that are necessary for academic success in all content areas.
+This course is designed to support the enhancement of core skills needed to meet grade-level content and standards.

 JOURNALISM I

 Students learn basic aspects of journalistic techniques and assist in the production of student newspaper publications.